davedoesdemos/dataupload/README.md

 ## Introduction

 This demo shows how to use HTML and Javascript to upload files to Azure.
 The site is hosted in a storage account to reduce costs since it requires no server side components.
 SAS keys can be used to control access via the URI.
 The upload happens through the storage SDK for Javascript (browser version) and so uses the API directly.
 For this reason there are no file size limits enforced from a server since there is "no server".
-The video is [not ready yet](https://youtu.be/H_IaqNDJ11c)
+The video is [here](https://youtu.be/3khzPbmHbAQ)

 The site looks like the below image but has a basic CSS file included for you to modify.
 I'm not a web designer so it's pretty basic I'm afraid, but it is functional! (there's now a Website2 directory with a slightly nicer interface)